DevOps Engineer (CI/CD) (Intern)

 What You’ll Get

-Direct collaboration with founders and engineering teams
+Direct collaboration with founders and core engineering teams

 Who This Is Not For

-If you avoid ambiguity or production-adjacent systems
+If you avoid ambiguity or cross-team problem solving

-If you prefer rigid, slow-moving infrastructure environments
+If you prefer rigid, siloed environments with predefined processes

 Who Will Thrive Here

-Calm debuggers of broken pipelines and failed deployments
+Calm debuggers of intermittent and complex failures

 About the Company